Azure/azure-powershell/src/ResourceManager/Tags/Commands.Tags/help/New-AzTag.md

 This command creates a predefined tag named FY2015.
 This tag has no values.
-You can apply a tag with no values to a resource or resource group, or use **New-AzureRmTag** to add values to the tag.
+You can apply a tag with no values to a resource or resource group, or use **New-AzTag** to add values to the tag.
 You can also specify a value when you apply the tag to the resource or resource group.

 ### Example 2: Create a predefined tag with a value
 ```
-PS C:\>New-AzureRmTag -Name "Department" -Value "Finance"
+PS C:\>New-AzTag -Name "Department" -Value "Finance"
 Name:   Department
 Count:  0
 Values: